Dan Fogler Enjoying Newfound Fame in the Wizarding and Zombie Apocalypse Worlds

 Since that release, Fogler has landed roles in four television series, one TV movie, and five feature films, including, of course, last year’s Fantastic Beasts: The Crimes of Grindelwald.
 Prior to 2016, he had a bevy of other film and television credits dating back to 1999 on his IMDb docket.
-In 2005, Fogler received a Tony Award as Best Featured Actor in a Musical for his portrayal of William Barfée in The 25th Annual Putnam County Spelling Bee.
+In 2005, Fogler received a Tony Award in the Best Featured Actor in a Musical category for his portrayal of William Barfée in The 25th Annual Putnam County Spelling Bee.

 All that considered, it’s strange that apart from those who recognized him from the 2009 flick Fanboys or random episodes of The Goldbergs, Fogler was still largely anonymous before bringing Kowalski to life.

 Now, however, he’s become known to a whole new group of fantasy lovers through his role as Luke on AMC’s The Walking Dead.
 Fogler’s character, a former music teacher, injects Hufflepuff heart and a healthy dose of Gryffindor courage into the group of nomadic survivors he inhabits.
 Luke is as optimistic as he is likable, and as such, Fogler has once again become a fan favorite.

 Fogler spoke with South China Morning Post this week about his newfound lofty status in the genre, starting with the saving grace that was Fantastic Beasts.

 It was such a huge job for me.
 I was at the point in my career where I was like, ‘I need a miracle!’